machinaut/mtg-engine/src/mtg_engine/README.md

 It contains a brief description of the choice that must be made, and also contains all of the options enumerated.

+The choice is discrete and exactly one option must be chosen.

+* **Description:** - the description of the choice to be made.
+* **Option** - one of the available options in a choice.

 ```
 Choice: Choose a card to put into your graveyard.
 A. B. C.  ....
 (Cards in hand)